 Uterine scar ruptures need to be understood and examined in the case of VBACs.
 Though most cesarean incisions are not likely to rupture and affect births in the future, it’s essential that you have this discussion with your medical professional.

 Uterine ruptures are possible and are a key reason why it’s recommended that women do not have VBACs.
 However, there is less than a one percent chance that this will happen.

 When it comes to VBACs, the truth is that not all healthcare practitioners will be supportive of this type of practice.
 It’s encouraged to turn to support groups in your area or even online, find prenatal VBAC classes, and seek out other people in the same situation for support.

 However, if you have the support of a trusted midwife or doula, as well as other healthcare professionals, you will be able to receive proper guidance and support when it comes to your VBAC.

+We support VBAC deliveries.
+You can read more about delivering your baby and VBAC types of delivery in pregnancy.
 Would you like to learn more about VBACs and how to improve your chances of having this type of delivery?
 Contact us today and schedule an appointment with an OBGYN to learn more about VBAC and your options for delivery.